Ibaslogic/Ibaslogic/src/contents/series/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 export default About
 ```

-Save your files and don’t forget to access your pages at http://localhost:8000/contact/ and http://localhost:8000/about/.
+Save your files and don’t forget to access your pages at [localhost:8000/contact/](http://localhost:8000/contact/ "local contact page") and [localhost:8000/about/](http://localhost:8000/about/ "local about page").

 <br/>